WinforUniRegensburg/lgr_zeitplan_generator/README.md

 2. Second line
   * The __date__ valid to the regex ```(3[01]|[0-2]\d)[.](0\d|1[0-2])[.]20\d\d``` and beginning the second line with "Datum" will be the date of the event.
 The tool will create for each a day a separated table.
   * The __time__ valid to the regex ```([01]\d|2[0-3]):[0-5]\d```.
 The time will be the index of the rows.

+This format is provided if you use the table generator from [Seltec](www.seltec.at).

 #### Output